SPRIME01/Syntelligence/docs/context/product_vision_document.md

-# Cognitive Workspace: AI-Enhanced Knowledge Work Platform
+# Syntelligence: AI-Enhanced Knowledge Work Platform

 ## 1. CORE VISION AND PURPOSE

 #### Vision Statement
-Cognitive Workspace transforms how knowledge workers think, create, and collaborate by providing an AI-powered environment where thoughts are externalized into dynamic cognitive artifacts that evolve into polished intellectual outputs, fundamentally enhancing human cognitive capabilities.
+Syntelligence transforms how knowledge workers think, create, and collaborate by providing an AI-powered environment where thoughts are externalized into dynamic cognitive artifacts that evolve into polished intellectual outputs, fundamentally enhancing human cognitive capabilities.

 #### Purpose
 To create a system that: